cckolon/cckolon.github.io/_posts/2026-01-01-jfmm-semantic-search.md

 ## Pagination

-Reranking like this was great for result relevance, but it had a subtle complexity cost.
+Reranking like this was great for result relevance, but it had a subtle cost.
 Imagine each page has 4 results.
 What happens when the user wants to see the second page?

 In pure vector search with PGVector, this is easy using SQL's familiar [`LIMIT` and `OFFSET` syntax](https://www.postgresql.org/docs/current/queries-limit.html).
 Page 1 would be: